 So if you say you’re afraid things are moving too fast, he won’t get angry or accuse you of not loving him, instead he’ll listen and talk about how you see the relationship developing.

 In other words, he’ll show empathy.

-The most obvious sign of love bombing is the lack of empathy the love bomber shows for his target.
+The most obvious sign of love bombing is the lack of empathy the love bomber shows.
 He’s not interested in your feelings or wishes, only his own.
 Any deviation from his prescribed path is interpreted not as an expression of your individuality but as an attack on him.